autowarefoundation/autoware.universe/launch/tier4_map_launch/README.md

 You can include as follows in `*.launch.xml` to use `map.launch.py`.

 Note that you should provide parameter paths as `PACKAGE_param_path`.
-The list of parameter paths you should provide is written at the top of `perception.launch.xml`.
+The list of parameter paths you should provide is written at the top of `map.launch.xml`.

 ```xml
 <arg name="map_path" description="point cloud and lanelet2 map directory path"/>